faportillo/mission-ops-copilot-backend/README.md

 ---

-MissionOps is designed to serve as a **foundation for spacecraft operations tooling**, enabling analytics, automation, and higher-level decision support systems to be built on t
+MissionOps is designed to serve as a **foundation for spacecraft operations tooling**, enabling analytics, automation, and higher-level decision support systems to be built on top.

 ### Features